rmpasswd/Leetcode.JS30Days/Day07.md

 ### 2715.
 Timeout Cancellation
-If, before the delay of t milliseconds, the function cancelFn(in test code) is invoked, it should cancel the delayed execution of fn.
+If, before the delay of t milliseconds, the function cancelFn(in test code, not mine) is invoked, it should cancel the delayed execution of fn.
 Otherwise, if cancelFn is not invoked within the specified delay t, fn should be executed with the provided args as arguments.

 If timeout t arrives then fn function will run with args, notice its an array of arguments thus the three dots.